Accessibility Strategies in the Brightspace Content Tool

 Ensure your title reflects where the link takes you when you select it.
 Screen readers often use a "list link" feature to bring up a list of all links on a page.
 This removes links from the surrounding context.

 Do not name your links "click here" or "click this link."
 Screen readers will announce it is a link.
-Visual learners know this, too, by the blue underlined text D2L uses for all links.
+Visual learners know this, too, by the blue underlined text Brightspace uses for all links.

 Only Upload Accessible DOCs, PDFs, and PPTs